Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 I’ve made some fantastic friends

 One of the main reasons why I love blogging is that I have found some fantastic friends.
 Some are people on a similar path to me, monetising their blog, making money from affiliate marketing and enjoying working with brands.
 Being able to speak to my friends, who understand some of the worries that come with blogging, and get advice, has been invaluable.
 The first couple of years I was blogging I was targeted by a small group of bloggers online who would talk negatively about me in their group chat.
 It was very bitchy and once I realised what I had been sucked into I distanced myself, blocked those people and set about finding people more on my level.
+Since I wrote about the 5 types of online troll you are likely to encounter as a blogger I’ve developed a very thick skin and my friends have helped with this.

 Social media is part of my job